alpiquero/Mainroad/README.md

 Some widget respect optional configuration.
 Have a look at the `[Params.widgets]` and `[Params.widgets.social]` sections in the example configuration above.

+### Logo

+**Mainroad** can be customized with your own logo in the site header.
+You just have to provide a `logo=path/to/your/logo.svg` stanza in your configuration file (see above).
+Mainroad will resize the logo depending on the display size of the client.
+Thus, we expect you to provide the logo in a vector format (`.svg`).

 ## Contributing